Solutions

 Amazon FBA fees are especially harsh for certain types of products.
 If your products are large, heavy, or likely to be in Amazon’s fulfillment centers for a long time, it’s going to get really expensive.

-Products like these – oversize items, heavy items, or products you’re just not sure will sell a lot – will make more sense to fulfill yourself.
+Fulfillment by Merchant makes more sense for products like these – oversize items, heavy items, or products you’re just not sure will sell a lot.

 You’ll save a lot on storage (particularly long-term storage fees), allowing you to make much better profits and price competitively.